 Last year over 95% of Oklahoma schools selected to administer the ACT.
 Our district strongly believes this is an excellent opportunity for all eligible juniors to take the ACT at no cost to them or their families.
 Additional information on why we chose the ACT can be found at 8 Reasons to Choose the ACT Test https://www.act.org/content/act/en/products-and-services/the-act/scores/act-vs-sat.html

-Should you have any questions/comments, please feel free to contact Deena Blossom at email@example.com or Shawnda Benge at firstname.lastname@example.org.
-I appreciate your continued support and hard work as we move forward with meeting the needs of our students.
+Should you have any questions/comments, please feel free to contact Deena Blossom at email@example.com or Julie Williams at firstname.lastname@example.org.
+We appreciate your continued support and hard work as we move forward with meeting the needs of our students.

 Attention Parents of Juniors:

 The Oklahoma State Department of Education and ACT want to make sure your child is ready for the next steps after high school.
 Colcord Public School and selected ACT as our nationally recognized high school assessment for English Language Arts and math.
-The administration of the ACT will be at school, during the state school day testing window in April 2020.
+The administration of the ACT will be at school, during the state school day testing window in April 2022.
 There will be no cost to you for this administration of the ACT.
-Parents (of junior students) must complete the attached consent form and return it to Deena Blossom or Shawnda Benge at the high school.
+Parents (of junior students) must complete the attached consent form and return it to Deena Blossom at the high school or Julie Williams at the middle school.
 Parental consent must be given for students to complete the survey/non-test portion of the ACT.